haesleinhuepf/git-bob/readme.md

 Here's the recommended workflow for using git-bob:

 1. Create an issue describing the problem or task.
+2. Comment on the issue with `git-bob comment` to trigger git-bob making a plan.
+3. Respond to git-bob with any clarifications or additional information it requests.
-2. Comment on the issue with `git-bob solve` to trigger git-bob.
+4. Comment on the issue with `git-bob solve` to trigger git-bob.
-3. Wait for git-bob to create a pull request (PR) addressing the issue.
+5. Wait for git-bob to create a pull request (PR) addressing the issue.
-4. Review the PR and comment on the issue if changes are needed.
+6. Review the PR and comment on the issue if changes are needed.
-5. Wait for git-bob to create a second PR with the requested changes.
+7. Wait for git-bob to create a second PR with the requested changes.
-6. Repeat steps 4-5 as necessary until the issue is resolved satisfactorily.
+8. Repeat steps 3-5 as necessary until the issue is resolved satisfactorily.

 ## Use-case examples